Qaswara98/Thesis_PCA_vs_AE/README.md

 ```bash
 python AutoGeneReducer.py --data_filepath /path/to/data.csv --val_data_filepath /path/to/validation_data.csv --model_path /path/to/model.keras --latent_dim 20 --depth 2 --first_layer_size 500 --dropout_rate 0.1 --epochs 200 --batch_size 80 --activation relu --test_size 0.25 --shuffle True --plot_loss --plot_reconstruction_error
 ```
+> # Note
+Please replace `/path/to/data.csv`, `/path/to/validation_data.csv`, and `/path/to/model.keras` with the actual paths to your files.
+If you want to use the default values for any of the optional arguments, you can simply omit them from the command.

 ## Running the AutoGeneReducer Tool Using Docker
 ### Data Preparation
 Please make sure that your training files are either in the working directory or a specified directory on your host system.
 To make these files accessible to AutoGeneReducer, you'll need to mount this directory to the Docker container.